Hebrew cantillation: Reconstructed melody

 There has been an attempted reconstruction of the original melody by Suzanne Haïk-Vantoura, on the basis of the shapes and positions of the marks and without any reference to existing melodies, as described in her book La musique de la Bible révélée and her records.
 That reconstruction assumes the signs represent the degrees of various musical scales, that is individual notes, which puts it at odds with all existing traditions where the signs invariably represent melodic motives.
 Some musicologists have rejected her results as dubious and her methodology as flawed.
 A similar reconstructive proposal was developed by American composer and pianist Jeffrey Burns and posthumously published in 2011.

 Traditional melodies

 Ashkenazic melodies

-In the Ashkenazic musical tradition for Te'raim, each of the local geographical customs includes a total of six major and numerous minor separate melodies for Tera'im:
+In the Ashkenazic musical tradition for te'araim, each of the local geographical customs includes a total of six major and numerous minor separate melodies for te'araim: